 But as it’s a low and slow cooking process, it’s better to keep the fat side down most of the time so that the other side remains protected from getting burnt.

-Ans: No matter how appealing the brisket looks after cooking, don’t be a fool and start cutting and eating it.
+No matter how appealing the brisket looks after cooking, don’t be a fool and start cutting and eating it.
 The ideal resting time before slicing the meat is one hour.
 However, it’ll taste even better when you wait for at least two hours more.

-Should you trim brisket?
+Should you trim the brisket?

-Ans: Trimming a brisket is essential to get the perfect flavor.
+Trimming a brisket is essential to get the perfect flavor.
 Because without trimming the brisket, which is basically cutting off the fat, the meat will become too moisturized or fatty after cooking.

 The fat cap is too fatty, which is not good for health, and also it makes the meat too moisturized and alters the taste if not removed.
 That’s why cutting the fat cap is a must.

-- Can I cut a whole brisket in half?
+Can I cut a whole brisket in half?

-Ans: It’s better to cut the brisket in half.
+It’s better to cut the brisket in half.
 You’ll find a flat point that is separating the muscles into two parts.
 Follow that division, mainly the fat layer, and cut the brisket in half.

-- How much fat should you trim off a brisket?
+How much fat should you trim off a brisket?

-Ans: Usually, you should cut at least ¼ inches of the fat cap.
+Usually, you should cut at least ¼ inches of the fat cap.
 Cutting less than that will create a barrier against the seasoning that you’ll put over the meat, and the final result won’t be perfect.
 If needed, cut off the fat skin from other parts as well to give it an even shape as well.

-- Which knife to for Trimming Brisket?
+Which knife for Trimming Brisket?

-Ans: Different types of knives can be used to trim a brisket.
+Different types of knives can be used to trim a brisket.
 However, whichever knife you choose, make sure it’s sharp enough to make an even cut.
 You can use either a fillet knife, chef’s knife, or boning knife.

 Chef’s knives are usually more prominent, and not everyone can handle it.
 Fillet knives are comparatively easy to handle.
 Choosing the knife actually depends on your comfort.